Request for Proposals

 Any additional inquiries can be sent to Kamilah Martin at firstname.lastname@example.org.

-The Jane Goodall Institute’s Roots & Shoots youth program invites all national youth-serving organizations to apply for a 12-month grant of up to $75,000 to support a shared goal to develop compassion, critical social-emotional and character-building skills in young people through service and youth-powered action.
+The Jane Goodall Institute’s Roots & Shoots youth program invites all national and local youth-serving organizations to apply for a 12-month grant of up to $75,000 to support a shared goal to develop compassion, critical social-emotional and character-building skills in young people through service and youth-powered action.

 NOTE: Grant recipients will not have an opportunity re-apply for this grant after its completion.
 The proposal must include plans for how to support the project lessons after the grant cycle ends, including opportunities to maintain a partnership with the Roots & Shoots program.